ZhitongZhang/HoroscopeFortuneTeller/README.md

 Enter your details and learn more about yourself!

-To run, clone the repo and run the .exe
+To run, clone the repo and run the .exe or simply just download raw .exe